google/dana/docs/Principles.md

 ![Benchmark.range](img/benchmark.range.png)

  **Required** specified in the regression analysis is used to specify the minimum number of samples required to validate a new average.
-It can be used to to simple noise elimiation.
+It can be used to simple noise elimination.

  ![Benchmark.range](img/benchmark.required.png)